nongyulin/Small-Projects-about-AI-ML-and-DS/Python-Packages-for-ML.md

 	<img src="https://pandas.pydata.org/_static/pandas_logo.png" height="100" title="networkx logo">
 </p>

-> Structured data operations and manipulations, extensively used for data munging and preparation
+> Structured data operations and manipulations, extensively used for data munging and preparation;

-> The most important thing to emphasis is [DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) of Pandas.
-It is very powful, and could be used in a lot of scenarios.
+> The most important data structures to emphasis are [series](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html) and [DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) of Pandas.
+It is very powful, and could be used in a lot of scenarios;

+> Series is one dimensional;

+> DataFrame is n dimensional;

+> Pay attention to index of series and dataframe.
+Get correct data is crutial in all works dealing with data;

+> If we use series to construct a dataframe, series are turned to be rows of the dataframe, and the index of these series is considered as the column index of the dataframe.

 - [Official website](https://pandas.pydata.org/)
 - [Documentation](http://pandas.pydata.org/pandas-docs/stable/)